Content watched by Whocopied.me Skip to Content

 Most states specify that you should ride on the right-hand side of the road with the flow of traffic (except in Colorado, where you must ride on the left).
 Ride in a single-file line if you’re in a group, and stay as near to the shoulder as you can. (source)

-When and Where it is Illegal to Ride
+When and Where It Is Illegal to Ride

 • Louisiana: Don’t tie your horse to a tree on the highway, or let him stand in a way that endangers it (the tree, not the horse).
 Riding is also not permitted on paved highways.